Defensive Driver Courses & How They Help You Save On Car Insurance

 Look for a policy from an insurer offering a defensive driving discount

 Not all companies offer this discount.
 Research companies that do.
 Then, compare their rates and policy offers.
 Generally, the best car insurance company is one that offers a balance of affordability and quality service.
-Once you choose an insurer, take note of its eligibility requirements for the discount.
+Once you choose an insurer, note its eligibility requirements for the discount.

 2. 2